Ross Brawn: 2014 to 2016

 On 1 February 2014, Brawn announced his retirement from Formula One, ending speculation of a possible position at the Woking-based McLaren team.
 The FIA announced in October 2014 that Brawn would be a member of a 10-strong panel to investigate Jules Bianchi's crash at the 2014 Japanese Grand Prix and that the panel would report to the World Motor Sport Council in December.

-In an interview with The Daily Telegraph in October 2016 Brawn indicated that he was ready to return to Formula 1, though in a strategic rather than a team role.
+In an interview with The Daily Telegraph in October 2016, Brawn indicated that he was ready to return to Formula 1, although in a strategic rather than a team role.
 His book on strategy in Formula 1, Total Competition, was released a week later.

 Formula One Management (2017–2022)

-On 23 January 2017 it was announced that Ross Brawn was appointed to the newly created role of managing director, Motor Sports and technical director for the Formula One Group.
-Following the 2022 season, rumors emerged he may return to Ferrari as team principal, however on 28 November 2022 he confirmed he was retiring from F1.
+On 23 January 2017, it was announced that Ross Brawn was appointed to the newly created role of managing director, Motor Sports, and technical director for the Formula One Group.
+Following the 2022 season, rumours emerged he may return to Ferrari as team principal.
+On 28 November 2022, he confirmed he was retiring from Formula One.

 Personal life

 Charity work

-In 2010 Brawn, a member of the RNLI, set up the Brawn Lifeboat Challenge to fund a new lifeboat for the River Thames in London.
+In 2010, Brawn, a member of the RNLI, set up the Brawn Lifeboat Challenge to fund a new lifeboat for the River Thames in London.
 The venture raised £360,000 in 8 months and the new E-class lifeboat Brawn Challenge was launched in September 2012.
-In 2014 he became a patron of Hope for Tomorrow, a charity which provides NHS trusts with mobile cancer care units so that they can provide cancer treatment in local communities.
+In 2014, he became a patron of Hope for Tomorrow, a charity which provides NHS trusts with mobile cancer care units so that they can provide cancer treatment in local communities.